 Most cases of severe side effects from Rimadyl or any NSAID are because of NSAID overdose or giving an additional NSAID or steroid at the same time accidentally.

 Carprofen can be extremely dangerous when more than the recommended dose is given.
-In rare cases, carprofen can be truly toxic to the liver or kidneys and cause large scale liver or kidney damage leading to death.
-In these cases, the patient most commonly shows anorexia, vomiting, and icterus (yellowing of the skin, whites of eyes).
+In rare cases, carprofen can be truly toxic to the liver or kidneys and cause large-scale liver or kidney damage, leading to death.
+In these cases, the patient most commonly shows anorexia (they won’t eat), vomiting, and icterus (yellowing of the skin and whites of eyes).

 This reaction to the drug is uncommon.
 According to those who studied this topic, “most dogs had resolution of clinical signs and improvement or resolution of biochemical abnormalities with discontinuation of the drug and administration of supportive care.”4 In other words, most dogs in the study were able to recover once the drug was stopped and they had supportive care.